Marc2910llv/AnyWeather/README.md

 AnyWeather is a functional Weather Web App done with Vite+React.

-You view the app using npm:
+You can view the Web App using npm:

 $ npm install